 APUS means “reciprocity” and “mutuality”.
 Our Organization works towards the promotion of a culture and a language.

-The Alliance for Pakistan and Urdu Studies (APUS)
+The Alliance for the Promotion of Urdu Studies (APUS)

 (2) Domestic heritage preservation;